coughingmouse/Korean-Romanization/README.md

 * You have Hangul.
 Why are you doing this?

-I've explained above.
-But it's also because you can't type it with Qwerty layout on barebone computing systems.
+You can't type it with Qwerty layout on barebone computing systems.
 Unlike European letter systems, Korean scripts require a little more powerful input method engine.

 * About ⟨ㅢ⟩...